Frequently Asked Questions

 Should I speak with the police if I am arrested?

 No, it is never in your best interests to speak with law enforcement when they are investigating you for a crime.
-There intent is always to find more information so that they can develop an even stronger case against you.
-If you retain our firm, the Alband Law Firm, we can provide you with the skilled defense you will need.
+Their intent is always to find more information so that they can develop an even stronger case against you.
+It is important to remember that the authorities are allowed to lie to you during questioning in attempt to pull a confession or conviction statement out of you.
+If you retain a Fort Worth criminal attorney from The Alband Law Firm, we can provide you with the skilled defense you will need.
 Depending on the circumstances, there may be occasions when you could be questioned in the presence of your attorney.

 Is there any way to get out of a DWI charge?